 The floor was still the floor.
 The vault still the vault.
 The uneven bars still uneven.
 The balance beam still a four-inch wide test of nerves.

 And the 19-year-old with the electric smile and boundless talent was still the best in the world.
-She might be the best of all-time.
+Maybe the best of all-time.

-Over the course of 10 days in August, the biggest meet of her life ended like pretty much all the others in the four years that came before it.
-Biles was standing atop the podium.
-She had a gold medal around her neck.
-The sport she's redefining was staring up at her.
+Over the course of 10 days in August, the biggest meet of her life ended like pretty much all the others in the four years that came before it: with Biles standing atop the podium, a gold medal around her neck and the sport she's redefining one boundary-pushing routine at a time staring up at her.
 Not that she remembers any of it.

 "It's kind of a blur," Biles said.

-In a vote by U.S. editors and news directors, Biles received 31 votes out of a possible 59.
-U.S. Olympic swimmer Katie Ledecky, who won four golds and a silver in Rio, finished second with 20.
-Serena Williams, who won Wimbledon for the seventh time, and three-time AP women's NCAA basketball Player of the Year Breanna Stewart tied for third.
-Each had four votes.
+In a vote by U.S. editors and news directors, Biles received 31 votes out of a possible 59 votes.
+U.S. Olympic swimmer Katie Ledecky, who won four golds and a silver in Rio, finished second with 20 votes.
+Serena Williams, who won Wimbledon for the seventh time to tie Steffi Graf's record of 22 Grand Slam titles, and three-time AP women's NCAA basketball Player of the Year Breanna Stewart tied for third with four votes each.

-Biles became the fifth gymnast to win the honor.
-She joins Olga Korbut in 1972, Nadia Comaneci in 1976, Mary Lou Retton in 1984 and Gabby Douglas in 2012.
-It's company Biles joined while completing a run of dominance that included three straight all-around World Championships.
-It was a record run at the top in a sport where peaks are often measured in months, not years.
+Biles became the fifth gymnast to win the honor, joining Olga Korbut in 1972, Nadia Comaneci in 1976, Mary Lou Retton in 1984 and Gabby Douglas in 2012.
+It's company Biles joined while completing a run of dominance that included three straight all-around World Championships, an unprecedented run at the top in a sport where peaks are often measured in months, not years.

-The teenager from Spring, Texas, hardly seemed burdened by the huge expectations.
+The teenager from Spring, Texas, hardly seemed burdened by the outsized expectations.
 If anything, she embraced them.
-She opted out of a verbal commitment to compete collegiately at UCLA.
-Then she turned professional.
-It allowed her to cash in on the well-paid opportunities afforded an Olympic champion.
-The decision to turn pro was a bit of a gamble.
-That's because it was directly tied to what success she would have at the Games.
+She opted out of a verbal commitment to compete collegiately at UCLA to turn professional so she could cash in on the lucrative opportunities afforded an Olympic champion, a bit of a gamble considering the window is so narrow and directly tied to success at the Games.

 Yet Biles seemed immune to it.
 At least on the outside.
-Inside, there were more than a few butterflies when she stepped onto the floor during team preliminaries.
-The day was Aug.
-7. The butterflies vanished the moment she stepped onto the floor at Rio Olympic Arena.
-Then she and the rest of her "Final Five" teammates - Douglas, Aly Raisman, Laurie Hernandez and Madison Kocian - put on a clinic.
-They showcased how big the gap between the Americans and the rest of the world has grown.
+Inside, there were more than a few butterflies when she stepped onto the floor during team preliminaries on Aug.
+7. They vanished the moment she stepped onto the green and cream colored floor at Rio Olympic Arena as she and the rest of her "Final Five" teammates - Douglas, Aly Raisman, Laurie Hernandez and Madison Kocian - put on a clinic that showcased how substantial the gap between the Americans and the rest of the world has grown.